ehhurst/mcat-app/README.md

 # MCAT Platform

-A mission-driven, full-stack web platform designed to help **low-income and underrepresented premedical students** prepare for the MCAT through personalized study planning, free practice questions, and data-driven feedback.
+A full-stack web platform designed to help **low-income and underrepresented premedical students** prepare for the MCAT through personalized study planning, free practice questions, and data-driven feedback.

 This project focuses on **equity in the medical pipeline**, leveraging modern software engineering practices to reduce barriers to entry for students pursuing careers in healthcare.